 I have given so much power to others – especially the power to control the way I view myself- which is honestly so frustrating and a hard cycle to get out of.
 I have relied on others to tell me what to do and what to be.
 That has ultimately made me forget the person I once was and obstructed the person I could’ve been.

 So when did this dependency on others begin you may ask?
 In secondary school.
 This is where my prepubescent, oblivious self learnt that people actually cared about your appearance and who you were.
 I realised a lot of people started questioning my character and everything I did seemed like it was examined under a microscope.
 I was trapped under a bell jar.
 Feeling like subject of everyone’s experiment, I felt like my every move was judged and interrogated by others.
 Thus I became slightly paranoid and very self conscious.
-I remember this boy in year seven who told me that I was pretty but I’d be way more prettier if I lost a few pounds and did my eyebrows (I had a unibrow).
+I remember this boy in year seven who told me that I was “pretty but I’d be way more prettier if I lost a few pounds and did my eyebrows”, I had a thick fluffy unibrow.
 I never had a problem with my eyebrows before that, I didn’t even know what a mirror was let alone a unibrow.
 Heck, did I even need deodorant in the early days of year seven?!
 I don’t think he knew that this comment would scar me as much as it did.
 But it really did, a few weeks later after he had uttered those words to me…guess what I did.
 I begged my mum to get my eyebrows “fixed” and so we went to get them done.
 Threading.
 It was not fun and very painful.
-I even started carrying a mirror everywhere I went.
-Going to the bathroom after every lesson became a habit.
+I even started carrying a mirror everywhere I went and going to the bathroom after every lesson became a habit.
 Yeah you guessed it, I was obsessed with the way I looked.
 How everyone else saw me was how I saw myself.
 That was the first of many times I let someone’s opinions or comments drive my actions.
 Even now till this day I sometimes look in the mirror and probe my appearance the same way he and others have done to me.

-But let’s be honest I am still lost and I am not the most confident person in the world.
+But let’s be honest I am still lost and I am most definitely not the most confident person in the world.
 But one thing I will say is I am getting there.
 I will get there one day!

 I am not perfect and I do still tend to dip in and out of my old habits.
 Old habits do die hard… very hard.
 Like SO hard.
 But creating this blog is one of my first steps to murdering that bastard of a habit.
 I don’t care what people say about this blog I just want to share my experiences and thoughts and opinions.
 So if you can relate then great we can be on this journey together.